 - Blood disorders caused by coagulation issues, this may be genetic

-- Medications or Herbs that thin the blood; anti-inflammatory and anti-coagulants.
-Systemic Enzymes used excessively as well as Dong Quai used in excessive amounts may contribute to excessive bleeding and should not be used by women with heavy menstrual bleeding.
+- Medications or herbs that thin the blood, anti-inflammatory medications, and anti-coagulants.
+Systemic Enzymes and Dong Quai (Angelica sinensis) used in excessive amounts may contribute to excessive bleeding and should not be used without guidance by women with heavy menstrual bleeding.

-- Adenoymyosis is a condition in which the cells from the endometrium become embedded in the uterine muscle.
+- Adenomyosis is a condition in which the cells from the endometrium become embedded in the uterine muscle.
 This most often happens to women who are middle-aged and have had children.

 - Thyroid problems